 In 1861, a Himalayan yoga master, Mahavatar Babaji, decided that the time was right to disseminate the practice of Kriya yoga to the rest of the world.
 He entrusted this to one of his students, Lahiri Mahasaya, who went on to teach and initiate many students who in turn awakened to their basic nature.
 One of these, Swami Sri Yukteswar, attained very deep understanding.
 Among the students of Swami Sri Yukteswar was Paramahansa Yogananda*, who introduced Kriya yoga to the West.
 It was his student, Roy Eugene Davis, who initiated Edward Harpin, owner of The Tree, as a representative of the Kriya yoga lineage in October 2016.
 At this time, Edward also received the blessing and authorisation to begin teaching and initiating sincere students into the practice of the more advanced Kriya yoga practices.

-*Paramahansa Yogananda's book "Autobiography of a Yogi" has recently become more popular partly due to it being publicized in the media as "the only book that Steve Jobs (the co-founder of Apple) had on his ipad" and was the book that was given as a gift to all who attended his funeral.
-So we could guess it was one of his favourites.
+*Paramahansa Yogananda's book "Autobiography of a Yogi" has recently become more popular partly due to it being publicised in the media as "the only book that Steve Jobs (the co-founder of Apple) had on his ipad" and was the book that was given as a gift to all who attended his funeral.
+So we could guess it was one of his favourites!

 How to get started with Kriya yoga